aumbadgah/app-tmpl-vue-express/README.md

 #### dev

+Vue components can be found in `lib/front/src/components`.
+Use `import` statement in Vue components.
+Most of server code is in `lib/server.js`, `lib/modules` and `lib/routes`.

+You can run server on host or in a container.
+Running on host enables server live reload on file change, but both ways run Vue with hot module reload.

 ```
+# run on host with server live reload and Vue HMR
 NODE_ENV=dev BASE_PATH=/woot npm start
 ```

-Runs the server on host and reloads it on file change.
-Also runs Vue with HMR.

 View results at [http://localhost:3000/woot](http://localhost:3000/woot)

 ```
+# run in container with Vue HMR
 NODE_ENV=dev PORT=80 BASE_PATH=/woot npm run start-docker
 ```

-Runs the server in a Docker container, but does not support server live reload.
-Does, however, run Vue with HMR.

 View results at [http://localhost/woot](http://localhost/woot)

-Vue components can be found in `lib/front/src/components`.
-Use `import` statement in Vue components.

-Most of server code is in `lib/server.js`, `lib/modules` and `lib/routes`.

 #### environment